senges/kitt/README.md

 First, make sure you have python3 and Docker installed.

+To use kitt as a non root user, you should be in docker group : `sudo usermod -aG docker USER`.

 ```
 ➜  pip install kitt-shell
 ```

 .. or just run `kitt.py` from sources.

+>

 ## How to use Kitt